phillipadsmith/2014.phillipadsmith.com/_posts/2015-04-20-jim-jennings-thinks-canadian-s-should-be-scared-shitless.md

 title: "Jim Jennings: Canadians should be “scared shitless”"
 category: commentary
 img_opt: cover
-dek: "Rare honesty was on display at last week's panel on media sustainability"
+dek: "Rare candidness was on display at last week's panel on media sustainability"
 tags:
   - thetyee
   - journalism